 - Paper-based risk assessments are prone to error.
 This could cause difficulty in delivering accurate assessments and passing along assessments to the relevant people time-consuming.

 - Risk Assessment Software allows elements of the assessment to be automated, reducing human errors.
 Software enables assessments to be passed efficiently to suitable people for the risk to be solved, saving time and resources.

 - Paper-based risk assessments may be out-dated if not updated continuously.
 This could give an inaccurate reading of any new potential risks that may have been looked past.
-Paper can also be easily misplaced, causing issues with the organisation of them.
+Paper can also be easily misplaced, causing issues with organization.

-- Risk Assessment Software can ensure risk assessments are always up to date and relevant, by storing and standardising all forms in one location.
+- Risk Assessment Software can ensure risk assessments are always up to date and relevant, by storing and standardizing all forms in one location.

 - Workers time may be consumed on creating risk assessments with only the slightest variations between them.
 Further time could be wasted on accumulating data over multiple sites and locations.
 This could make gathering data problematic.

 - Risk Assessment Software can allow you to assign actions and track them through to completion.
 This will increase the visibility of tasks and help to establish accountability.

 - Risk Assessment Software can identify risks and classify them appropriately.

 - Results generated will be more accurate and relevant to your business operations, due to the use of real-time data.
 This will make it easier for managers to view risk in real time.